 Interstate wire communications was used to commit and/or further the scheme or such wire communications would be used in the foreseeable future.

 A conviction for wire fraud is a punishable by a maximum federal prison term of 20 years and fines no more than $250,000.
 If wire fraud affects or is committed against a financial institution, then a conviction will result in a prison sentence of up to 30 years.

-Attorney Weinberg will listen to your story, thoroughly review the facts and circumstances of your case, and determine which legal defenses are applicable for your case in order to help you avoid conviction or get your charges/penalties significantly reduced.
+Attorney Weinberg will listen to your story, thoroughly review the facts and circumstances of your case, and determine which white collar legal defenses are applicable for your case in order to help you avoid conviction or get your charges/penalties significantly reduced.
 He has represented clients in more than 20 federal district courts, eight U.S. Courts of Appeals, and in the U.S. Supreme Court.